 COVID-19: Small Business Cashflow Loan Scheme

-The Government has announced an extension to the Small Business Cashflow (Loan) Scheme - 12 November 2020
+The Government has announced further improvements to the Small Business Cashflow (Loan) Scheme - 18 December 2020

 The SBLS loan opened for applications on 12 May 2020 and since then Inland Revenue has been inundated with applications.
-Close to 100,000 businesses have received a loan to date, with total lending of $1.6 billion.
+As of 18 December, 100,795 businesses across a wide range of industries have drawn down a loan, with total lending of $1.644 billion.

-To be eligible for the SBLS you need to meet a number of criteria, including:
+From February 2021, to be eligible for the SBLS a business will need to meet a number of criteria, including:

-- You must have 50 or fewer Full-Time Equivalent (FTE) staff (combined with any other commonly owned businesses);
+- The business must have 50 or fewer Full-Time Equivalent (FTE) staff (combined with any other commonly owned businesses);

-A calculator to assist you in determining the amount you are eligible to apply for has been developed by Inland Revenue and can be accessed here.
+A calculator to assist businesses in determining the amount they are eligible to apply for has been developed by Inland Revenue and can be accessed here.

 What is a ‘viable’ business?

 To be eligible for the SBLS loan, the business needs to be viable and have a plan to ensure it remains viable.
 This could include the directors or owners having good reason to believe it is more likely than not the business will be able to pay its debts as they fall due within the next 18 months.
 It is essential to document why the business is viable as Inland Revenue will be auditing applications.
 Inland Revenue suggests the following examples of evidence that business should consider keeping:

 - A cash-flow forecast for the business or organisation for the short term.